 The PEA is presented on a 100% ownership basis.
-Potential conversion of an existing loan to the Company into a 20% interest at the project level in Nyngan is a possibility, but at present, the Company retains 100% of the Project.
+Potential conversion of the 2014 Loan t into a 20% interest at the project level in Nyngan is a possibility, but at present the Company retains 100% of the project.

 All cash flows and financial analyses have been presented on a 100% equity basis.
 No debt leverage has been assumed in providing capital for development.
 No inflation factors have been applied to future cash flows, making the discounted cash flow performance measures constant dollar figures.
 Had inflation been applied to future cash flow streams, the NPVs and IRRs would have been higher.